AI Use Cases/Healthcare

 What is the timeframe to deploy AI financial contract risk extraction?

-Deployment typically spans 10-14 weeks: weeks 1-2 cover system architecture design and Epic/Cerner API integration setup; weeks 3-6 involve contract ingestion, model fine-tuning on your specific payer portfolio, and UAT with your revenue cycle team; weeks 7-10 cover go-live, staff training, and workflow integration; weeks 11-14 focus on optimization and continuous learning.
-Most healthcare clients observe measurable results within 60 days of go-live - claims denials decline 8-12%, and prior authorization processing accelerates noticeably as the system learns your contract patterns and flags exceptions automatically.
+We work the C.O.R.E.
+Method, with a working system live inside the first 100 days.
+Weeks 1-3 audit the work: system architecture design and Epic/Cerner API integration setup.
+Weeks 4-10 build: contract ingestion, model fine-tuning on your specific payer portfolio, UAT with your revenue cycle team, and staff training.
+Weeks 11-14 deploy: go-live, workflow integration, and continuous learning.
+A rollout like this is scoped to show measurable results within 60 days of go-live - denial rates moving against the baseline set during scoping, and prior authorization processing accelerating as the system learns your contract patterns and flags exceptions automatically.

 What are the key benefits of using AI for financial contract risk extraction in healthcare?

-How does AI-powered financial contract risk extraction improve revenue cycle management in healthcare?
+How does financial contract risk extraction improve revenue cycle management in healthcare?

 Related Frameworks & Solutions